The Rest of the Gospel: Welcome to the Fall Book Club & the Gates (chapter 1)

 5. He is my Helper / High Priest (2:16-18)

-Welcome to our first ever Summer Book Club here at A Branch in the Vine!
+Welcome to our Summer Book Club here at A Branch in the Vine!
 Thank you for joining us in the study of The Rest of the Gospel: When the Partial Gospel has Worn You Out, by Dan Stone and David Gregory.

 My prayer is that we will all come to experience to a greater depth the truth of the key verse of our study: Christ in you, the hope of glory (Colossians 1:27)...that is, our only hope that the glory of God will be manifest in our lives right now on this earth...not just when we get to heaven!